wyliedavid1984/WorkoutApp/README.md

 ## Javascript

-I use the MVC model to put together this project. using the following Javascript technologies
+Javascript was use to make most of the program between nodeJS and jQuery.
+The front end functionality was provided to us.

 ### Mongodb

 This was the application that we use to store our data, it is a noSql data base.
+It uses BSON objects when storing data or Binary Javascript Object Notation.
+When working locally, the robo app help us to see the data base and what was been stored in the collections as well as the break down of the object being stored.

 ### JQuery